Comparing Multiclass Classification Algorithms for Financial Distress Prediction

 \subsection{Background}

-The goal of Reinforcement Learning (RL), a branch of machine learning, is to train agents how to make decisions sequentially in an environment that optimises a reward signal.
-By interacting with the environment, getting feedback in the form of rewards or penalties, and adapting their behaviour in response, RL algorithms learn through trial and error.
-The Deep Q-Network (DQN) is a deep reinforcement learning method that combines the Q-learning algorithm and the capability of deep neural networks.

 Financial distress refers to a state in which a company faces considerable challenges in meeting its financial obligations.
 Early indications of financial problems might help proactive actions like restructuring, obtaining more finance, or putting cost-cutting measures into place.
-Machine learning has made breakthroughs in recent years when it comes to applying reinforcement learning algorithms, particularly DQN, to different problem domains.

-We use a wide range of supervised learning algorithms, such as Decision Tree, Random Forest Classifier, and Naive Bayes, to create the DQN framework.
-The DQN ensemble's underlying models are represented by these algorithms.
-We intend to study the potential advantages and performance enhancements that can be achieved by combining supervised learning with the reinforcement learning approach of DQN using supervised learning algorithms as the foundation models.
-The use of DQN for multiclass classification to forecast financial difficulties in businesses is explored in this study.
+We used a wide range of supervised learning algorithms, such as Decision Trees, Random Forest Classifiers, and Naive Bayes, to create the framework.
+We intend to study the potential advantages and performance enhancements that can be achieved by combining supervised learning.